yohdev/gatsby-wp/README.md

-# Gatsby Starter - WordPress Twenty Twenty
+# Gatsby Starter - WordPress YohDeveTheme

 A port of the WordPress Twenty Twenty theme to Gatsby.